Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Desember 2024 13.36.48 UTC
+- WIB: Selasa, 10 Desember 2024 14.27.33 UTC
-- WITA: Selasa, 10 Desember 2024 14.36.48 UTC
+- WITA: Selasa, 10 Desember 2024 15.27.33 UTC
-- WIT: Selasa, 10 Desember 2024 15.36.48 UTC
+- WIT: Selasa, 10 Desember 2024 16.27.33 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: attitude
+Kategori: success